By Julia Tantare

 The Top Line

 For the field events on the girls’ side, the shot put and discus both swept winning spots of 1, 2 and 3.
 The javelin throwers placed first and third place.
-Senior Sydney Namdar was one of those standout players in this meet placing first in both shot put with a distance and PR of 36.5 inches and javelin with a distance of 111 feet 1 inch.
+Senior Sydney Namdar was a standout player, placing first in both shot put with a distance and PR of 36.5 inches and javelin with a distance of 111 feet 1 inch.

 For the high jump, Beaverton went 1 and 2 with Lily Reynolds placing first with a jump of 5 feet 4.25 inches.
-In pole vault we placed first, second and third.
+In the pole vault, the Beavers placed first, second and third.
 Fatima Beltran-Alvarez placed first with a PR of 8 feet.
-In the Long jump event, Beaverton placed first and second and in the triple jump, we went 1, 2, 3.
+In the long jump event, Beaverton placed first and second and in the triple jump, they went 1, 2, 3.

-For the boys’ throwing events, they did very well also.
+The boys’ throwing events did well.
 In the shot put, the boys went 1, 2, 4 and all of them hit PR’s.
 Junior Ryan Turner placed first with a throw of 42.2 inches.
 The boys swept in the discus with sophomore, Antonio Longoria placing first with a throw of 116 feet 5 inches.
 In the javelin, the boys swept too.
 Senior Logan Bedell placed first with an impressive PR of 158 feet 4 inches.

-The jumping events did very well also.
 The boys swept in the high jump.
 Senior Logan Bedell placed first with a jump of 5 feet 10 inches.
-They also swept in the long jump, pole vault, and triple jump.
-Many PR’s occurred in this meet and they picked up a bunch of points for the Beavers.
+They also excelled in the long jump, pole vault, and triple jump.
+Many PR’s occurred in this meet, racking in points for the Beavers.

 The Locker Room